What makes a high quality trance track? Is layering important? How should you approach your low-end?

 - Appropriately EQ’d mid basses, which we use from 2-4 layers depending on tracks.

 - To make the bassline really pop, we also use quite heavy acids (layered of course) on top of it all.
-And this is how you get a Cold Rush bassline!
+And this is how you get a classic Cold Rush trance bassline!

 Listen and re-create.
 The most obvious difference between professional tracks and amateur tracks is the lacking understanding of tension and release.
 A track needs to evolve constantly, build up, break down.
 I’m not talking about intro, break, build, climax, outro, but the individual parts within those sections.
 The use of effects to build anticipation for change, mix up synth lines, bass lines and drums for short fill-in like sections before looping back into the regular beat.
 The best way to approach this is to listen to tracks you really like.
 Try to focus on specific details at a time.
 How are FX used, what happens to the drums, are they constant or broken up here and there?
 You’ll quickly notice that professional tracks most often are constantly evolving.
 It also minimizes the risk for repetition.